aycangulez/fn-tester/README.md

 ## Usage

 fn-tester is a simple as it gets.
-It has only three options and one method to use.
-Unlike many test double libraries, fn-tester requires running functions indirectly by using a variation of the Command design pattern, which is necessary to intercept all function calls and preserve the value of "this".
+It has only three options and one method to use. fn-tester requires running functions indirectly by using a variation of the Command design pattern, which is necessary to intercept all function calls and preserve the value of "this".

 ```js
 var fn = require('fn-tester');